valkey-io/valkey-glide/java/DEVELOPER.md

 For commands that have options, create a separate file for the optional values.

 [BaseTransaction.java](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/BaseTransaction.java) will add the command to the Transactions API.
-Refer to [this](https://github.com/aws/glide-for-redis/tree/35f36ee61a777ee2dd3a15dc6078c5f3759aeaa7/java/client/src/main/java/glide/api/commands) link to view the interface directory.
+Refer to [this](https://github.com/aws/glide-for-redis/tree/main/java/client/src/main/java/glide/api/commands) link to view the interface directory.
-Refer to https://redis.io/docs/latest/develop/interact/transactions/ for more details about how Transactions work in Redis.
+Refer to https://valkey.io/docs/topics/transactions/ for more details about how Transactions work in Valkey.

 ### Javadocs